Should you sell backlinks/external links on your blog/website?

 Managerial implication:

-• In cases that you need to link, You can always use a rel=nofollow tag to tell search engines that you do not want any link equity passed.
+- If you need to link, you can always use a rel=nofollow tag to tell search engines that you do not want any link equity passed.

 Notes